drhsqlite/pikchr/doc/userman.md

 # Names Of Objects

-The previous example used the phrases "`first box`" and "`first cylinder`" to refer to particular objects.
+The previous example used the phrases like "`first box`" and "`first cylinder`" to refer to particular objects.
 There are many variations on this naming
 scheme: